jkhsong/Denver_Crime/README.md

  * "Crime hotspots over time": A visualization of crime hotspots over time.
  * "Risky buildings": A simple inference on building types with the highest incidences of crime.
 3. Implementation of Vue.js elements.
-4. Interactive visualization of incidents on a map of Denver.
-5. Containerization and deployment to AWS using Docker.
+4. Containerization and deployment to AWS using Docker.